ModuleLoader/es-module-loader/README.md

 ### RegisterLoader Hooks

-Instead of just hooking modules within the resolve hook, the `RegisterLoader` base class provides an instantiate hook to separate execution from resolution and enable spec linking semantics through the instantiate API.
+Instead of just hooking modules within the resolve hook, the `RegisterLoader` base class provides an instantiate hook to separate execution from resolution and enable spec linking semantics.

 Implementing a loader on top of the `RegisterLoader` base class involves extending that class and providing these `resolve` and `instantiate` prototype hook methods: